Phantasy Star Online Episode III: C.A.R.D. Revolution: Reception

-GameSpot awarded a score of 7.2, saying that "It's probably not what fans were expecting, but on its own terms, PSO III is a good game".
+The game received above-average reviews according to the review aggregation website Metacritic.
+GameSpot said, "It's probably not what fans were expecting, but on its own terms, PSO III is a good game."
 IGN wrote that the game was a "real testament of game design" that minded the requests of series fans.
 GameSpy found the game "unexceptional".
-GameRankings reports an average score of 74%.
+In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.
+Strafe Maru of GamePro called it "an incredibly addictive card-battling game with mighty fine graphics and excellent sound and music – just don't expect it to be about role-playing."